comp-lang-javascript/faq-beta/README.md

      npm install
      node lib/convert

-The output should go in files in `output/10`.
+The output will go in files in `output/10`.